joeatbayes/angular-price-pred-stocks/README.txt

 Stock Price Prediction using angular velocity changes in rust By Joseph Ellsworth 2022-08-22

-In my work with stocks estimating prices I have seen that pivotal buying or selling opportunities occur after two actions.
+In my work with stocks attempting to predict future price movements I have seen that pivotal buying or selling opportunities occur after two actions.
 For example stock prices drop for 3 weeks then stabilize for 1 week.
 At these pivotal end points prices tend to either resume their longer trend or continue a reversal.
-This work is an attempt to develop a classifier which can learn the best length of time to use when finding similar pairs of movements from the past.

 The theory is that certain patterns of these paired movements will result in predictable future price movements.
 For example if stock prices drop for